The main points

 Pregnancy options for teenage women

 Deciding what to do when faced with an unintended or unplanned pregnancy can be a confusing and anxious time for a teenager.
-She will most likely need support from a number of people, such as her boyfriend or partner, friends and parents, as well as nursing and medical staff, and counsellors.
+They will most likely need support from a number of people, such as their partner, friends and parents, as well as nursing and medical staff, and counsellors.

 These support networks can help teenagers choose one of several options, including: